-The CBS Consumption Radar shows that circumstances for Dutch household consumption are about the same in December as in October.
+The CBS Consumption Radar shows that circumstances for Dutch household consumption in December are, on balance, less favourable than in October.

 Consumption figures are adjusted for price changes and differences in the shopping-day pattern.

-Consumer spending on services - accounting for over half of total domestic consumer expenditure - rose by over 2 percent compared to October 2016.
+Consumer spending on services - accounting for over half of total domestic consumer expenditure - rose by over 2 percent in October 2018 year-on-year.
 These services include house rent, public transport, visits to restaurants or hairdressers and insurance premiums.

-Last week, CBS already reported that - adjusted for the shopping-day pattern - retail turnover was almost 2 percent up in October year-on-year.
-The volume of sales grew by almost 1 percent.
-This number was also adjusted for the shopping-day pattern.
+Last week, CBS reported that retail turnover was 3.3 percent up in October year-on-year.
+The volume of sales increased by 2.6 percent.
+This figure was also adjusted for the shopping-day pattern.

-Consumer climate in December the same as in October
+Consumer climate in December less favourable than in October

-CBS publishes figures about circumstances for household consumption on a monthly basis.
+CBS publishes figures about circumstances for household consumption on a monthly basis in the CBS Consumption Radar.
 Household consumption is affected by consumers’ expectations, their personal financial situation and developments on the labour market.
 Although the Radar indicators show a strong correlation with household consumption, improved circumstances are not necessarily translated into increased growth.

-According to the CBS Consumption Radar, circumstances for Dutch household consumption are about the same in December as in October.
-Dutch consumers were slightly more positive about their own financial situation in the next twelve months.
-On the other hand, manufacturers’ expectations on future employment were less positive.
+According to the CBS Consumption Radar, circumstances for Dutch household consumption in December are less favourable than in October.
+The year-on-year increase in share prices turned into a decrease and manufacturers’ expectations on future employment were less positive.
+Consumer confidence also deteriorated.

 The figures presented in this news release are provisional and can be adjusted.